-Make even more of a difference for patients as a primary care provider: earn your Master of Science in Nursing – Family Nurse Practitioner (MSN-FNP) online with D’Youville University.
+Make even more of a difference for patients as a primary care provider: earn your Master of Science – Family Nurse Practitioner (MS-FNP) online with D’Youville University.
 Designed with working nurses in mind, this CCNE-accredited program provides workable course schedules, affordable tuition, and the advanced curriculum you need to succeed as a family nurse practitioner.

 Through our interactive online classroom, you’ll dive into the fundamentals of caring for patients throughout the lifespan and become proficient in a variety of advanced medical concepts, including:

 You’ll receive personalized instruction from a clinical faculty of educators who hold national certifications in their fields.